GOHABS.com GameDay Stats Tickets/Sked Fan Zone History Hounours Archives Shop

 When the Rocket hung up his skates in 1960, Jean Beliveau took the torch from him playing a decisive role in five more Stanley Cups (1965, 1966, 1968, 1969, and 1971) before retiring in 1971.

 With the new decade came hot new talent.
 Goalie Ken Dryden was outstanding in goal, and Guy Lafleur with his line-mates, Steve Shutt and Jacques Lemaire, had opposing defencemen quaking in their skates.
-On the blue line, the "Big Three" (Serge Savard, Guy Lapointe and Larry Robinson) shut down the on-coming offense while providing their own forwards with invaluable assistance.
-In one amazing ten-year period, from 1969 through 1979, this unbeatable powerhouse left the rest of the League behind, winning a total of seven Stanley Cups (1969, 1971, 1973, 1976, 1977, 1978 and 1979).
+On the blue line, the "Big Three"; Serge Savard, Guy Lapointe and Larry Robinson shut down the on-coming offense while providing their own forwards with invaluable assistance.
+And Bob Gainey was by far the game's most dominant two-way player that a trophy was created to mark his achievement, The Selke Award.
+In one amazing ten-year period, from 1969 through 1979, this unbeatable powerhouse left the rest of the NHL behind, winning a total of seven Stanley Cups (1969, 1971, 1973, 1976, 1977, 1978 and 1979).

 Ronald Corey became the club's 11th president in 1982.
 The following season, Serge Savard was hired as General Manager.